Murder on the Orient Express (2017 film): Plot

-Poirot predicts that they acted together, which Hubbard confirms, admitting that she planned the murder and had recruited everyone else to help her.
-All the other passengers and Michel took turns stabbing Cassetti.
-Debenham wore the kimono, and Arbuthnot stabbed Hubbard without endangering her life, to convince Poirot of a lone killer.
-Poirot challenges the passengers and Michel to shoot him with a confiscated gun to prevent him from exposing their plot; Bouc can lie, but Poirot, obsessed with truth and balance, cannot.
-Hubbard grabs the gun and attempts suicide, but it is empty; Poirot wanted to see how the suspects would react.
+Poirot concludes that they murdered Ratchett together, each stabbing him once.
+Hubbard takes the blame for planning the murder and recruiting the others.
+Debenham wore the kimono and Arbuthnot superficially stabbed Hubbard to mislead Poirot.
+Agreeing their cause was just, but compelled to tell the truth, Poirot challenges the passengers to shoot him dead so they will get away with the murder.
+Instead, Hubbard grabs the gun and attempts suicide, but realises it is unloaded; Poirot was testing the suspects' characters.

-With the train back on track, Poirot concludes that justice is impossible in this case, as Cassetti deserved death; for the first time, Poirot will have to live with a lie and imbalance.
-He presents the lone killer theory to the Yugoslavian police, allowing the others to leave on the train.
-As he disembarks, a British Army messenger asks him to investigate a death on the Nile.
-Poirot accepts the case.
+With the locomotive back on the tracks, Poirot surmises that justice is impossible in this case, as Cassetti deserved death.
+For the first time, Poirot must live with a lie and imbalance.
+He presents the lone escaped killer theory to the Yugoslavian police, allowing the others to remain on the train.
+As he disembarks, a British Army messenger delivers a note asking him to investigate a death on the Nile.